 (C) 2013, G. Forrest Cook

-This project involves building an isolated PTT and audio interface between a Kenwood TS-430s ham radio transceiver and a PC sound card.
+This project involves building an isolated audio interface between a Kenwood TS-430s ham radio transceiver and a PC sound card.
+The interface includes automated push-to-talk (PTT) circuitry.
 It allows the TS-430s to be used for transmitting and receiving PSK31, RTTY, Olivia, JT65, SSTV and more.
 The open-source program Fldigi has been used for working with PSK31, RTTY and Olivia.
 This interface is an expansion of the example circuits shown in the Fldigi documentation.

 The Kenwood TS-430s requires a simple modification involving the routing of the line-level audio output (known as av3) to an unused pin on the microphone connector.
 This mod provides two advantages.
 First, only one connector is required between the radio and the interface box.
 Second, the line out signal is tapped before the volume control so the radio's audio output can be varied or shut completely off without changing the levels going into the computer.